bebbs/Thermostat-1/README.md

 Requirements
 ----
 - [x] Thermostat starts at 20 degrees
-- [x] You can increase the temp with the up button
+- [x] You can increase the temperature with the up button
-- [x] You can decrease the temp with the down button
+- [x] You can decrease the temperature with the down button
 - [x] The minimum temperature is 10 degrees
 - [x] If power saving mode is on, the maximum temperature is 25 degrees
 - [x] If power saving mode is off, the maximum temperature is 32 degrees